 Overhead door technicians are part of the larger 2011 National Occupational Classification 7441: Residential and commercial installers and servicers.
 In Alberta, 85% of people employed in this classification work in the following industries:

-There are approximately 700 individuals working in Alberta as overhead door technicians.
+According to Apprenticeship and Industry Training, there are approximately 700 individuals working in Alberta as overhead door technicians (2020 estimate).
 With growth for new infrastructure, buildings and oil and gas facilities predicted, it is anticipated that the demand for certified overhead door technicians will increase.